aksommerville/ra3/README.md

 - - [ ] 2758: Super Mario Duck Track
 - [x] Just out of curiosity, I'd like to see a list of the commonest words across all our text.
 Now that I have a few thousand games metadata'd.
 - - db_wordcloud.
 It works, but doesn't tell us much interesting.
-- [ ] Stats per author.
+- [x] Stats per author.
 Something more detailed than histogram, eg average rating and range of dates.
+- - db_detailgram.
+Kind of like wordcloud, not sure it's going to be useful.